lcreid/jade-site/knowledgebase/effective-ssh.md

 * Check if you have an agent running in the terminal where you're running `ssh`: `env | grep SSH`.
 (If you're manually running the `ssh-agent`, it's easy to try to `ssh` in another window that doesn't have the agent.)
 * Check that the key you need is loaded: `ssh-add -l`.

-## Boring Stories of SSH Debugging.
+## Boring Stories of SSH Debugging

 Earlier we mentioned an ugly situation we ran into: We could log into the remote server using `ssh` without a password.
 But when we tried to log in to do a deploy with Capistrano, the login to the target server would fail.